prussell94/Kickstarter-Analysis/README.md

 # Kickstarter-Analysis
-Analyzing Kickstarter projects from 2009-2018
+Analyzing Kickstarter projects from 2009-2018 using data visualization and regression